Grounding of ferry Alfred

 Take-home message

-The Alfred grounding hinged on a one-minute lapse in watch-keeper alertness.
-Aware Mate would have detected that inattention, issued a soft prompt, and—if unheeded—automatically triggered the standard BNWAS cycle.
-Those extra seconds were all the crew needed to regain control and keep 84 m of ferry, 82 people, and a pristine coastline safe.
+The Alfred grounding hinged on a brief lapse in watch‑keeper alertness.
+Aware Mate would have detected that inattention, issued a gentle prompt, and—if unheeded—interfaced with the vessel’s BNWAS as configured.
+Those extra moments can be enough for the crew to regain control and keep an 84‑m ferry, 82 people, and a pristine coastline safe.

 Prevent Fatigue.